Skip to main content

 Appraisal contingency

-A home’s listed value may be different than its appraised value.
-An appraised value is the true value of a home based on its location, square footage, functionality and more.
-A professional home appraiser will come in and assess a home’s true value before closing.
-If they arrive at a number significantly lower than what the seller has listed the home for, the buyer can walk or negotiate the price down using the power of the appraisal contingency.
+A professional home appraiser assesses a home’s true value before closing.
+If they arrive at a number significantly lower than what the seller has listed the home for, the buyer may be able to walk or negotiate the price down using the power of the appraisal contingency.

 Title contingency

-A title contingency protects the buyer from a fraudulent seller or a seller who failed to clear up any liens2 on the home.
+A title contingency protects the buyer from a fraudulent seller or a seller who failed to clear up any liens on the home.
 The contingency will require that any liens or title issues are cleared before you make the purchase.

 Home sale contingency